SANAZDANESHVAR/cpnt262-a4/README.md

  Patrick help and support me for  reviewing code debuging and running the code this project in codeing and trouble shooting.

 ### problems!!
+problems!!
- It probebly looks good but it dose not work. the code  made error after entering node server.js in terminal. partick and I  sepet whole day to figured out but we were not sussesful.
+ It probably looks good but it dose not work. the code  made error after entering node server.js in terminal.
+ Partick and I  spent whole day to figured out but we were not successful.
 If I can fixed it the reademe.md will be updated.